0nix/ggj21/twine/evidence_questioning.md

 You relate to Lt.
 Bryce and Sgt.
 Bayer that, from the way Letizka had spoken, there may had been some tampering of the production reports for The People's Electronics Fabricant.
 Namely, their production numbers.
 The expression "made like thieves" could apply to several different contexts, including in this case a probable cause to investigate Albert Hassel's and Gerhart Kleiner's involvement in day-to-day operation.
 It may be indicative of, at the very least, a deliberate change in policy that has not been approved by the Ministry of Labor, or any officially sanctioned policy by The Party.

 You did not even have time to draw an additional breath of stale air before Lt.
 Bryce slid his chair backwards, stood up and started to pack his belongings, motioning to leave.
-Sgt.
-Bayer looks at him dumbfounded, his arms crossed, as if he had committed some egregious faux pas.
+Sergeant Bayer looks at him dumbfounded, his arms crossed, as if he had committed some egregious faux pas.
 You didn't even know yourself if you were to stand up or sit, since both officers had a completely different idea of what to do next.

 "May I ask why are you getting up Lieutenant?"
-Sgt.
-Bayer asks with an inquisitional tone of voice with a sting of authority, a mother catching her child in fraganti scribbling on the walls. /n/n Lt.
-Bryce looks at you, then at Sgt.
-Bryce, then at you, then at the Sergeant again.
+Sergeant Bayer asks with an inquisitional tone of voice with a sting of authority, a mother catching her child in fraganti scribbling on the walls. /n/n Lt.
+Bryce looks at you, then at Sergeant Bryce, then at you, then at the Sergeant again.
 You can't tell if this is some kind of act or if he's genuinely confused.
-"You-you-you're not leaving Bayer?" he asks. /n/n "No I'm not, Lieutenant" Sgt.
-Bayer responds dryly, leaning on the last word and making sure he enunciated every syllable.
+"You-you-you're not leaving Bayer?" he asks. /n/n "No I'm not, Lieutenant" Sergeant Bayer responds dryly, leaning on the last word and making sure he enunciated every syllable.
 "And neither are you, we have not discussed this piece of evidence in any capacity."

 "I'm sorry, but pray tell what is there to discuss?"
 Bryce spat at Bayer as he sat again.
 "It should be an open and shut case, we have something that is in flagrant violation of state law."